-Students may choose from a wide variety of courses offered at University of Roehampton.
+Students may choose from a wide variety of courses offered at the University of Roehampton.

-The UHM Semester in London program provides students an opportunity to fulfill UHM major, minor, elective, focus, foundations, diversification and foreign language requirements for graduation.
+The UHM Semester in London program provides students an opportunity to fulfill UHM major, minor, elective, focus, foundations, diversification and upper division requirements for graduation.
 Students on the program must be enrolled full-time and may earn up to 15 credits.

-The program runs from mid-September to mid-December for the Fall semester, and early January to early April for the Spring semester.
+The program runs from mid-September to mid-December for the Fall semester and early January through May for the Spring semester.

 The UHM Study Abroad Center appoints a designated UHM Resident Director when appropriate.
 The Resident Director teaches two classes, oversees students’ academic progress and mentors all participants.
 All students are required to take one of the two UHM Resident Director’s classes.
 The subjects vary each semester according to the expertise of the UHM professor.

-Students can earn UHM credits for a wide range of courses, including Art, Economics, Education, Foreign Languages, Geography, Health Studies, History, Natural Sciences, Philosophy, Political Science, Psychology, Social Work, Sociology, and Women’s Studies.
+Students can earn UHM credits for a wide range of courses, including Anthropology, Art, Biology, Business, Communications, Creative Writing, Economics, Education, English Literature, Film (ACM), Geography, Health Studies, History, Natural Sciences, Philosophy, Political Science, Psychology, Social Work, Sociology, and Women’s Studies.

 Click below for the…